 A 2% advantage over placebo doesn't meet the FDA's threshold for approving an obesity drug.
 Development was discontinued in 2007.

-Here's the reframe that matters: a failed obesity drug is not the same as a useless compound.
+The distinction that matters: a compound that misses the obesity endpoint is not the same as a compound with no measurable effect.

-The OPTIONS trial enrolled obese patients—people with BMI > 30, often with significant weight to lose.
-For this population, 2% additional weight loss is clinically meaningless when the goal is 50+ pounds.
+The OPTIONS trial enrolled obese patients — BMI > 30, often with substantial weight to lose.
+Against a 50-plus-pound goal, a 2% additional reduction is clinically negligible.

 - Optimized training